mathandy/macduff/README.md

-# Macduff
+# Macduff -- a fork
-Macduff is a tool for finding the Macbeth ColorChecker chart in an image.
+This is a fork of [Macduff](https://github.com/ryanfb/macduff), a tool for finding the Macbeth ColorChecker chart in an image.

+## Changes from original behavior (as of July 3, 2018)
+1. A parameter `MIN_RELATIVE_SQUARE_SIZE` has been added as a work-around for an issue where the algorithm would choke on images where the ColorChecker was smaller than a certain hard-coded size relative to the image dimensions.

+2. the (no longer working in openCV 3.4.1?) `cvSaveImage` call has been updated.

 ##SYNOPSIS